The Sword of the Barbarians

-The Sword of the Barbarians (Sangraal, la spada di fuoco/ Sangraal, the Sword of Fire) is a 1982 sword and sorcery film written and directed by Michele Massimo Tarantini and starring Peter McCoy and Sabrina Siani.
+The Sword of the Barbarians (Sangraal, la spada di fuoco.
+Lit.
+Sangraal, the Sword of Fire) is an Italian 1982 sword-and-sorcery film directed by Michele Massimo Tarantini and starring Peter McCoy and Sabrina Siani.
 The film is also known as Barbarian Master.
 The village raid scene in this film was reused a year later in another Italian film, The Throne of Fire (1983).